 - 6 "Seminoe Pumped Storage Transmission and Economic Benefits Study 900MW x 10 hours pumped - 7 hydro energy storage facility, interconnecting at 500kV at Aeolus Substation, Carbon Co.
 Wyoming. - 8 Projected placed in service date of June 2029.
 The project would significantly enhance capacity of - 9 Gateway transmission to deliver additional highquality wind energy from WY to UT the PNW.
 The - 10 project can also reduce future congestion on the Gateway System, including at Aeolus, Clover/Mona - 11 while accommodating wind expansion in WY; provide shaping and firming of WY wind to meet capacity - 12 needs; provide shaping and firming of UT solar via the Clover/Mona area to meet capacity needs; - 13 provide system inertia that replaces lost inertia from coal retirements in WY and UT.
 The project has a - 14 wide range in generation and pumping, up to 900MW, dispatchable.
 The project will have 3 units of - 15 300MW ea., variable speed generators that can provide maximum value and flexibility to the operations - 16 of the transmission system and integration of intermittent renewable energy generation.
-The ramp rate - 17 is up to 30MW /sec, 0 to full output in 30-60 seconds.
-The project can generate at full capacity, 900MW - 18 for 10 hours, and in pumping mode at 900MW for 13 hours.
-Additional technical information will be - 19 made available as needed." - 20
+The ramp rate - is up to 30MW /sec, 0 to full output in 30-60 seconds.
+The project can generate at full capacity, 900MW for 10 hours, and in pumping mode at 900MW for 13 hours.
+Additional technical information will be - 10 Tor 10 hours, and in pumping mode at 900ivity for 13 hours.
+Additional technica - 19 made available as needed." - 20